 "Your wedding day can go by so quickly, the best way to savor everything is to hire a videographer," says Spector.
 "Your photographer might already have a videographer on their team, or recommend someone they like working with to help capture the big day without getting in the way.
 That way you can focus on the celebration and relive the details for years to come!"

-In terms of budget, newlyweds have plenty of input on how they wish they spent their money for their big day.
-Zola listed the following as couple's responses to their biggest wishes for their wedding day, in hindsight.
+In terms of budget, newlyweds have plenty of input on how they wish they spent their money on their big day.
+Zola listed the following as couples' responses to their biggest wishes for their wedding day, in hindsight.

 Zola also surveyed couples to find out what their biggest wedding priorities were before and after the wedding, and interestingly, the list stayed relatively similar.

 Top 10 Wedding Elements that Engaged Couples Deemed “Most Important” During the Planning Process